The BIG power of little WORDS.

 "The conjunction "but" means “on the contrary,” and is used to indicate contrast or opposition between elements in a sentence."

 It is more agreeable and makes a suggestion or reveals a response to the bad news, more than making a contrast.
-The contrast almost, whether intentional or not, diminishes the first.
+The contrast diminishes the first.
 When that happens it can accuse.
 It sounds like I should feel guilty for the dread and sadness I have about my cancer.

 Negative and positive can coexist in these circumstances.